-Data from the United States Courts shows that for the 12-month period ending June 2017 there were 489,000 Chapter 7 bankruptcies filed in the U.S. With so many individuals filing for bankruptcy, you may wonder if cost is at all a barrier in doing so.
-Of course, the cost will depend on the complexity of your bankruptcy case.
+New data from the United States Courts shows that for the 12-month period ending June 2017 there were 489,000 Chapter 7 bankruptcies filed in the nation.
+With so many individuals filing for bankruptcy, you may wonder if cost is a barrier to doing so.
+As in all legal matters, the cost of filing for bankruptcy will depend on the complexity of your case.

-Before your attorney files your case, you will probably be required to pay any balance you owe your attorney because all debts will be discharged once the case is filed and your attorney already knows this.
-Obviously, if you don’t have the money to pay up front, your proceedings may be delayed until you are able to pay.
+Before your attorney files your case, it’s most likely that you’ll be required to pay any balance you owe your attorney, because all debts (including those to your attorney) will be discharged once the case is filed.
+Needless to say, your attorney understands this and has every intention of being paid for their efforts.
+If you don’t have the money to pay up front, your proceedings may be delayed until you are able to pay.
 Therefore, it is a good idea to consider what costs are involved in a Chapter 7 bankruptcy filing and what factors may cause those costs to fluctuate.

 Does Income Affect The Cost Associated With Filing?